DennisTheodoreNedry/go-evil/README.md

 # Malware Language

-Language only is buildable in nix enivorments.
+Language is only buildable in nix enivorments.
+But should be able to run on multiple enviroments

 ### Example code
 Basic example